Boyang Qin

 • Address: https://scholar.google.com/citations?hl=en&user=gamRuAcAAAAJ

 • Principle investigator.
 Our group focuses on revealing single-cell level mechanisms underlying biofilm formation, dispersion and host-immune interactions.
-We adopt an integrated approach combining advanced lightsheet microscopy, novel molecular labeling techniques, mutagenesis, and biophysical modeling.
+We adopt an integrated approach combining advanced lightsheet microscopy, molecular labeling techniques, mutagenesis, and biophysical modeling.

 Education and Research Experience